Cookie Consent by Free Privacy Policy Generator website

 Managed migration timetable

-From April 2023 to April 2024, those on Working Tax Credit or Child Tax Credit and not on any other 'legacy benefit' will be sent a letter ('Migration Notices') inviting them to claim Universal Credit - this group is being called 'Tax Credits only'
+From April 2023 to April 2024, those on Working Tax Credit or Child Tax Credit and not on any other 'legacy benefit' were sent a letter ('Migration Notice') inviting them to claim Universal Credit - this group is being called 'Tax Credits only'

 In 2024 and 2025 the Department for Work and Pensions (DWP) plan to send Migration Notices to the rest of those on Tax Credits and most other legacy benefits